News

 Publisher is shortlisted for award

-I am delighted to hear that Joffe Books, which publishes my books, has been shortlisted for Independent Publisher of the Year, part of the prestigious British Book Awards 2026.
+I am delighted to hear that Joffe Books, which publishes my books, was shortlisted for Independent Publisher of the Year, part of the prestigious British Book Awards 2026.

 The shortlisting is acknowledgement of a year which saw Joffe continue to grow rapidly, publishing both establishing authors and exciting new talent.